Parshwa52/Parshwa52/README.md

 ### Hi there 👋

+#### I am Parshwa Shah.
+I have graduated from Sardar Patel Institute of Technology in 2022 in B.Tech.
+Computer Engineering.
+I am very optimistic about web3 and blockchain technology.
+I have worked on multiple Blockchain and Ethereum projects.
+I have won bounties in 6+ Blockchain international as well as national hackathons.
+I like to work at the intersection of business and technology.
+I am AWS Certified Cloud Practitioner.
+Apart from that, my hobbies are playing chess, swimming, reading about social issues, geopolitics and development economics.
 <!--
 **Parshwa52/Parshwa52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.